KRShanto/rka-website/README.md

 ## Troubleshooting

-### Permission Errors
+### Authentication Issues
-If you see the error **"User (role: guests) missing scope (account)"**, this means your app doesn't have permission to access Appwrite's account API.
-Fix it by:

-1. Make sure your platform is correctly registered in Appwrite (see "Important Platform Configuration" above)
-2. Verify you're accessing the app from the registered hostname (e.g., `localhost` not `127.0.0.1`)
+If you're having trouble with authentication:

+1. Verify your Supabase project URL and anon key in `.env.local`
+2. Check that your Supabase project is active and not paused
+3. Ensure Row Level Security policies are properly configured
-3. Clear your browser cookies and cache
+4. Clear browser cookies and local storage

-4. Make sure your `.env.local` file has the correct `NEXT_PUBLIC_APPWRITE_PROJECT_ID`
+### Database Connection Issues
+If you can't connect to the database:

+1. Confirm your Supabase project URL is correct
+2. Check that the profiles table exists with the correct schema
+3. Verify RLS policies allow the required operations

 ## Features
-- User authentication with Appwrite
+- User authentication with Supabase
 - Student/member dashboard
 - Event management
 - Responsive design for all devices